Masak Scimitar: Operational history

 The aircraft was involved in a minor accident on 25 April 1998 when trying to land after hitting sinking air while ridge soaring near Scrabble, West Virginia.
 While landing in a short 450 ft length field the pilot ground looped the aircraft to avoid hitting a tree.

 The Scimitar was destroyed on 22 May 2004 while flying in the US Nationals near Alexandria, Pennsylvania.
 Masak was attempting to cross a ridge line and struck a tree, resulting in his death.
 The US National Transportation Safety Board determined the cause of the accident to be "The pilot's failure to maintain airspeed, which resulted in an inadvertent stall/spin.
 A factor was the turbulent wind conditions."
-A "nationally known, locally based glider instructor" who assisted the accident investigation stated that if Masak had successfully crossed the ridgeline, "he would have been the only pilot to do so, and probably would have easily won the day."
+A "nationally known, locally based glider instructor" who assisted the accident investigation stated that if Masak had successfully crossed the ridgeline, "he would have been the only pilot to do so, and probably would have easily won the day," referring to the competition on that day."